not-nihao/web-hosting-guide/README.md

-# web hosting guide
+# web setup guide
-  Step by step guide on cost-efficient website hosting & optimization
+  Step by step setup guide for cost-efficient server, hosting and website optimization for beginners